-Never carry, lift or move people on disc.
+Never carry, lift or move people on arms, forks or bucket.
 Do not use machine as a work platform.

 Always use two people to handle heavy, unwieldy components during assembly, installation, removal or moving.

 Never place any part of your body where it would be in danger if movement should occur during assembly, installation, operation, maintaining, repairing, removal or moving.